 A collapsible water bottle has become one of my favorite travel finds.
 It’s also the one item people always ask about — and then rush to grab for themselves.

-The leakproof 17-ounce HYDAWAY Collapsible Water Bottle can collapse into a mere 1.5-inch profile, ensuring it takes up hardly any space in your carry on.
+The leakproof 17-ounce HYDAWAY Collapsible Water Bottle can collapse down to a mere 1.5-inch profile, ensuring it takes up hardly any space in your carry on.

 Heading somewhere you’ll need a towel?
 Skip the bulky ones and go with a packable option instead.
 The Rainleaf Microfiber Towel is super compact, quick-drying, and comes with its own carrying bag.

-We used these exact towels on our family trip to Croatia last summer, when we spent a week sailing on a catamaran.
+We used these exact towels on our family trip to Croatia last summer, where we spent most of our time on a catamaran.
 They were super absorbent and dried fast.
 (And yes, we managed the whole trip with just carry-ons!)

 Put your large travel toiletry containers aside and pack just what need.
 These leakproof silicon travel bottles are TSA-approved and let you bring your everyday essentials, such as shampoo, body wash, moisturizer, and even Advil, all in your carry-on luggage.